 Hi, I’m Dr. Catherine T. Revak, DSW, LCSW—but please, call me Cate.
 My path to becoming a therapist wasn’t a traditional one, and I’m grateful for where it led me.
 I served in the United States Air Force and spent 15 years in the financial services industry.
-While those roles may seem far from social work, they taught me how to build real connections, navigate hard conversations, and show up for people when it matters most.
+While those roles may seem far removed from social work, they taught me how to build genuine connections, navigate difficult conversations, and show up for people when it matters most.
 Eventually, I felt called to make a change.
 I returned to school as an adult undergraduate at the University of Pennsylvania, where I studied Gender, Sexuality, and Women’s Studies.
 That time helped me reflect on my own experiences and deepened my understanding of how we relate to ourselves and others.
-I stayed at Penn for both my master’s and doctoral work, focusing on veterans’ mental health, and grief, loss, and bereavement.
-My time at the Michael C. Crescenz VA and hospice care taught me how powerful a quiet presence can be, and how healing often begins in the smallest, most human moments.
-In therapy, I focus on creating a space where you feel safe, seen, and supported.
+I stayed at Penn for both my master’s and doctoral work, focusing on veterans’ mental health, grief, loss, and bereavement.
+My time at the Michael C. Crescenz VA and Hospice Care taught me the power of a quiet presence and how healing often begins in the smallest, most human moments.
+I focus on creating a space where you feel safe, seen, and supported.
 I draw from psychodynamic, narrative, and trauma-informed approaches, but at the heart of my work is a belief in the power of relationship.
 Whether you’re navigating loss, transition, or uncertainty, I’m here to walk alongside you as you find your way toward clarity, connection, and healing.

 In our first session together, here's what you can expect